 Trials (Series) Accessibility Report

-Trials has no accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
-The following games are similar to Trials, but offer accessibility features for Difficulty:
+We haven’t documented any accessibility features for Difficulty in Trials which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+The following games are similar to Trials, and offer accessibility features for Difficulty:

-Trials has 2 accessibility features for Getting Started which deal with what support is offered to get started with the game.
+We've documented 2 accessibility features for Getting Started in Trials which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 Practice Area: You can practice freely without opponents or time pressures.
 This can be a specific practice option, or the ability to play levels with the easiest opponents to improve understanding and skill.